Sch3lp/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 ### Erika Carlson - Better Fearless Feedback for Software Teams <a name="#Erika_Carlson">&nbsp;</a>
+[Erika Carlson](https://twitter.com/eacarlson) came on to talk about feedback, like Dan North did last year.

+#### Types of feedback
+First she talked about the different types of feedback: _affirmative_ and _constructive_ feedback, which is either saying positive things, or saying or showing things on how one can improve.

+But then there's also _passive feedback_ where one devalues or condones behaviour through **inaction**.
+To me this is less explicit though, and might align more with Guess Culture people.

+She took some time to tell us her opinion on the _Feedback Sandwich_, which took quite some courage after [Dan North's talk last year](/2016/06/29/the-lead-developer-conference-day-1/#Dan_North) on this exact topic. :) So, mad respect to her.

+She thinks the Feedback Sandwich takes away too much of the actual feedback you want to give the other person.
+And I can see that.
+Some people will just cling on to the positive parts of the feedback your giving them and thereby not actually hearing the constructive feedback you tried giving them.
+Maybe this is another Ask vs. Guess Culture thing.

+I imagine the Feedback Sandwich working better for people that are more Guess Culture.

+#### Getting over fear of feedback
+Giving and receiving feedback requires openness, maturity, self-awareness, courage and vulnerability.
+Think about whether these requirements are there in your current team/company.

+If these are there, and you're still experiencing fear when you're giving or receiving feedback, ask yourself the following questions.

+* What am I afraid of?
+* What's the underlying fear?
+* What steps could I take to overcome this fear?
+* What could I gain by moving beyond this fear?

+With the other questions leading up to the last powerful question.
+What **can** you gain?

+She also gave an excellent tip on receiving constructive feedback, where she told us to act as if the feedback is coming from someone you adore or idolize.
+We're generally easier on taking advice from someone we look up to.
+But why would feedback from someone else be less helpful?

 ### Nickolas Means - The original Skunk Works <a name="#Nickolas_Means">&nbsp;</a>